cms-hh/inference_tools/README.md

 Now you are done with the setup and can start running the statistical inference!

+### Configurable postfit plots

+Postfit plots are not yet covered by the tasks listed above but will be provided in the future.
+In the meantime, you can use a separate set of scripts that allow to create fully configurable postfit plots for your analysis channel.
+For more info, see the dedicated [README](dhi/scripts/README_postfit_plots.md).

 ## Documentation

 The documentation is hosted at [cern.ch/cms-hh/tools/inference](https://cern.ch/cms-hh/tools/inference).

 ### For developers